 The primary deficit - the difference between non-interest spending and receipts - is the determinant of the debt-to-GDP ratio over which the Government has the greatest control (the other determinants include interest rates and growth in GDP).
 Chart G shows receipts, non-interest spending, and the difference - the primary deficit - expressed as a share of GDP.
 The primary deficit-to-GDP ratio spiked during 2009 through 2012 due to the 2008-09 financial crisis and the ensuing severe recession, as well as the increased spending and temporary tax reductions enacted to stimulate the economy and support recovery.
 These elevated primary deficits resulted in a sharp increase in the ratio of debt to GDP, which rose from 39 percent at the end of 2008 to 70 percent at the end of 2012.
-As an economic recovery took hold, the primary deficit ratio fell, averaging 1.9 percent of GDP over 2013 through 2017.
-This primary deficit ratio was still high enough that the debt increased further relative to GDP, ending 2017 at 76 percent.
+As an economic recovery took hold, the primary deficit ratio fell, averaging 1.9 percent of GDP, ending 2017 at 76 percent.
 The primary deficit is projected to shrink further through 2021 as discretionary spending limits called for in the BCA continue and the economic recovery boosts tax receipts.
 After 2021, however, increased spending for Social Security and health programs due to the ongoing retirement of the baby boom generation and increases in the price of health care services is projected to result in increasing primary deficits that reach 1.1 percent of GDP in 2027.
-The primary deficit peaks at 2.1 percent of GDP in 2037 and 2038, gradually decreases beyond that point as aging of the population continues at a slower pace and reaches 0.6 percent of GDP in 2088 through 2091.
+The primary deficit peaks at 2.1 percent of GDP in 2038, gradually decreases beyond that point as aging of the population continues at a slower pace and reaches 0.6 percent of GDP in 2088 through 2091.